nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![](images/StorageFileLoadSeqSubDiagram.png)

 This feature is only executed at the start of the application when we need to load the data stored on a file into our application.
-The `loadData()` method of StorageFile class is called by the `run()` method of AllOnUs class before entering the user interaction loop of the main menu.
-There is then a self-invocation of `transferDataFromFileToList()` which open the file to be loaded from before reading data from it.
-In the event the file does not exist, an exception "FileNotFoundException" is raised which is caught by the `loadData()` method and the file creation process described earlier occurs before a call to `transferDataFromFileToList()` again.
+The `loadData()` method of `StorageFile` class is called by the `run()` method of AllOnUs class before entering the user interaction loop of the main menu.
+There is then a self-invocation of `transferDataFromFileToList()`, which opens the file to be loaded from before reading data from it.
+In the event the file does not exist, an exception `FileNotFoundException` is raised which is caught by the `loadData()` method and the file creation process described earlier occurs before a call to `transferDataFromFileToList()` again.
 In the sequence diagram above, this mechanism is described using "opt" to simplify the diagram but the outcome is equivalent to what is actually happening.

 Once `transferDataFromFileToList()` is called (assuming the file is created by now, or the process above would repeat), each entry in the file is read and using a simple "if-else" clause we can determine whether the entry is an expense, a module or a contact (format of saved entry is specific to entry type).
-If it is an expense, `loadExpense()` is called which then calls `loadAdd()` belonging to the ExpenseTracker instance representing the expense tracker of the application.
+If it is an expense, `loadExpense()` is called which then calls `loadAdd()` belonging to the `ExpenseTracker` instance representing the expense tracker of the application.
 `loadAdd()` then calls the local method used for addition of expense entries into the locally maintained list.
 Here, we can see that the loading mechanism essentially relies on the underlying (already existing) item addition mechanisms that the manager and tracker classes possess to load entries correctly.
 Similar operations occur for entries of type module and contact.

-Once all the entries have been loaded and there are no more lines to be read, the loop breaks and control returns to the `run()` method of AllOnUs, so that interactions with the user can begin.
+Once all the entries have been loaded and there are no more lines to be read, the loop breaks and control returns to the `run()` method of `:AllOnUs`, so that interactions with the user can begin.

 ## Glossary